 Talkiatry is a psychiatric practice offering outpatient mental health services, including diagnosis, psychotherapy, and medication management to patients living with panic disorder.

 We believe in providing accessible, affordable mental health-management solutions, which is why we provide personalized in-network healthcare services that are focused on helping you feel better, faster.
 In addition, to match our therapeutic and modern approach to psychiatric care, we offer flexible telemedicine and in-office appointment options.

-Panic attacks can be highly uncomfortable.
-Although they're not physically harmful, they can take a toll on your mental health and stop you from doing the things you love.
+Although they're not physically harmful, panic attacks can take a toll on your mental health and stop you from doing the things you love.
 If you believe you have PD or a variation of an anxiety disorder, we highly recommend you start by taking our free and easy assessment to receive a preliminary diagnosis.
 Not only will you get a better understanding of your current symptoms, but we'll also match you with the psychiatrists on staff that can provide you with the treatment you need to manage PD.

 Talkiatry is a mental health practice, and our clinicians review everything we write.
 However, articles are never a substitute for professional medical advice, diagnosis, or treatment.
 If you think you may need mental health help, talk to a psychiatrist.
 If you or someone you know may be in danger, call 911 or the National Suicide and Crisis Lifeline at 988 right away.